 But it doesn’t seem fair to give my local host a few dollars and that due to his desperation for it, he’ll bend over backward to do whatever I need to feel comfortable.
 Again, just making the experience an extra step further from authentic.

-Our trips often stop being ours because we get caught up about what we’re supposed to see, what others have enjoyed and moving in at a speed or in a way that doesn’t even suit us.
+Our trips often stop being ours because we get caught up about what we’re supposed to see, what others have enjoyed, and moving at a speed or in a way that doesn’t even suit us.

 The current on the beaten path of travel is strong.
 Sometimes it even feels stronger than it does in “regular life”.
 Blink too long and somehow you open your eyes and are moving in a way that drains you.

-This article isn’t about demonizing travel or making avid travelers feel bad about their wandering ways.
-But I think it’s important that we start opening the conversation about travel.
-Yes, exploring the world can be beautiful and life-changing, but it can also be destructive, hurtful and hard.
+This article isn’t about demonizing travel or making avid travelers feel bad about their wandering ways, but it’s important that we start opening the conversation about travel.
+Yes, exploring the world can be beautiful and life-changing, but it can also be destructive, hurtful, and unfair.

 As we explore other peoples’ backyards, we must be mindful to care for their space as though it was ours.

 Originally, when writing this article, I also included a section about how to travel more mindfully.
-But I decided to create an entire new post for all those tips and ideas.
+But I decided to create an entirely new post for all those tips and ideas.
 You can check out that article here, or the third article in the Mindful Travel Series: How Being a Mindful Human or Traveler Will Revitalize your Existence.

 Interested in reading about mindful travel, but don’t have time right now?
 Pin it here!